Edmonds

 6:00 PM: Poetry and artist talk followed by refreshments

 Join us to celebrate Michelle Sound’s visit to FLEET and the launch of Kindred Tracings, an exhibition catalogue published by the Burnaby Art Gallery featuring the work of Muriel Ahmarani Jaouich, Minahil Bukhari, Russna Kaur and Michelle Sound.
 To mark this special event, guest-reader and award-winning writer Dallas Hunt will be reading a selection of poems.
-Local independent bookstore Widlfire Books will be onsite selling a selection of enticing titles, and Michelle Sound and Minahil Bukhari will share an artist talk exploring their practices and how motherhood and matrilineal learning and creating informs their work and process.
+Local independent bookstore Wildfire Books will be onsite selling a selection of enticing titles, and Michelle Sound and Minahil Bukhari will share an artist talk exploring their practices and how motherhood and matrilineal learning and creating informs their work and process.

 Dallas Hunt is Cree and a member of Wapsewsipi (Swan River First Nation) in Treaty Eight territory in northern Alberta.
 He has had creative worked published in Contemporary Verse 2, Prairie Fire, PRISM international and Arc Poetry.
 His first children's book, Awâsis and the World-famous Bannock, was published through Highwater Press in 2018, and was a finalist for CBC Kids Reads.
 His first poetry collection, CREELAND, was published in 2022, and his new collection Teeth, was released by Nightwood Editions in April 2024.
 Hunt is an assistant professor of Indigenous Literatures at the University of British Columbia.